dattalab/keypoint-moseq/docs/source/install.rst

 .. note::

-   Keypoint moseq supports the same platforms as [jax](https://github.com/jax-ml/jax?tab=readme-ov-file#supported-platforms).
+   Keypoint moseq supports the same platforms as `jax <https://github.com/jax-ml/jax?tab=readme-ov-file#supported-platforms>`_.
 That is, it supports CPU and GPU installations on linux systems, and CPU installations on MacOS and Windows systems.
 GPU on WSL2 is considered 'experimental'.

 Create a new conda environment with python 3.10::